 For lunch with a beautiful view, whilst your feet are in the sand then Tsikali in Vathi is ticks all the boxes.
 Take a beak from the sun under the shade of the trees and enjoy a cold drink and the incredibly fresh cuisine that the beachfront restaurant has to offer.

-Absinthe Restaurant is found in Kamares and is the perfect place to catch the sunset with a glass of wine and spend the evening enjoying fine Greek cuisine with a twist of Asian influence.
+Absinthe Restaurant is found in Kamares and is the perfect place to catch the sunset with a glass of wine and spend the evening enjoying fine Greek cuisine with a twist of Asian influence before heading back to your luxury villa.

 Best time to visit Sifnos

-The most popular time to visit Sifnos is in the summer.
+The most popular time for a luxury villa holiday in Sifnos is in the summer.
 With long sunny days and endless beaches, the months throughout the summer are an ideal time to come to Sifnos.

 However, visiting Sifnos in both autumn and spring is still a fantastic option.
 In early spring the flowers are beginning to bloom and there is the large Easter celebration, which occurs in May.
 And October is referred to as the ‘little summer’ because the weather is still pleasant and the town has begun to return to its normal rhythm